jmadiot/xcompose-latex/README.md

 xcompose-latex
 ==============

-Generate entries to add to your XCompose from latex commands descriptions
+Generate entries to add to your XCompose from latex commands descriptions.

+You should probably use a real mappings but this one could come handy.

 Example
 =======